Lakens/statistical_inferences/docs/02-errorcontrol.md

 ## Why you don't need to adjust your alpha level for all tests you'll do in your lifetime.

 Some researchers criticize corrections for multiple comparisons because one might as well correct for all tests you do in your lifetime [@perneger_whats_1998].
-If you choose to use a Neyman-Pearson approasch to statistics the only reason to correct for all tests you perform in your lifetime is when all the work you have done in your life tests a single theory, and you would use your last words to decide to accept or reject this theory, as long as only one of all individual tests you have performed yielded a p < α.
+If you choose to use a Neyman-Pearson approasch to statistics the only reason to correct for all tests you perform in your lifetime is when all the work you have done in your life tests a single theory, and you would use your last words to decide to accept or reject this theory, as long as only one of all individual tests you have performed yielded a *p* < $\alpha$.
 Researchers rarely work like this.

 Instead, in a Neyman-Pearson approach to hypothesis testing, the goal is to use data to make decisions about how to act.
 Neyman [-@neyman_inductive_1957] calls his approach **inductive behavior**.
 The outcome of an experiment leads one to take different possible actions, which can be either practical (e.g., implement a new procedure, abandon a research line) or scientific (e.g., claim there is or is no effect).
 From an error-statistical approach [@mayo_statistical_2018] inflated Type 1 error rates mean that it has become very likely that you will be able to claim support for your hypothesis, even when the hypothesis is wrong.
 This reduces the severity of the test.
 To prevent this, we need to control our error rate at the level of our claim.